timburr1/timburr1.github.io/_posts/2020-03-27-technical-leader.md

 ## Organization
 Power can be converted from one form to another.
-E.g. you can exchange technical power for organizational/political power at work, if people trust your judgement and decide to follow your lead based on perceived competence in previous interactions.
+E.g. you can exchange technical power for organizational/political power at work, if people trust your judgment and decide to follow your lead based on perceived competence in previous interactions.

 The structure of an organization will dramatically effect how it makes decisions, and the quality of those decisions.
 Consider individual initiative vs. strong leaders, voting vs. consensus-building.